prwesolek/MBTA-redline/README.md

-We now test several hypotheses about our data.
+We test several hypotheses about our data:

 (1) Ontime performance for days with high temps above 32 is better than ontime performance for days with high temps below 32.